quangv/docs/src/doc/sampleapp/tips/storage.rst

 Web SQL Database
 ==========================

-You need to create a new Database object before accessing to it. *window.openDatabase* function creates a new SQLite database.
+You need to create a new Database object before accessing to it. *window.openDatabase* function creates a new Web SQL database.

 .. code-block:: javascript